-Daniel: For basses I mostly use a ’78 Jazz Bass, ’66 P Bass, ’75 P Bass, Fender Bass VI and sometimes a new Jazz bass, pretty much always direct or splitting the signal through pedals.
+Daniel: For basses I mostly use a ’78 Jazz Bass, ’66 P Bass, ’75 P Bass, Fender Bass VI and sometimes a new Jazz Bass, pretty much always DI or splitting the signal through pedals.

 Andrew: I mostly use a Fender Strat.
 I also like the 70’s Hofner 12-string.
 My Gibson Byrdland Midtown Kalamazoo is very versatile, and I use the vintage Fender Silverface Amps too.

-Daniel: There is a good amount of live drums on the album, mostly done one drum at a time.
-There are a lot of different ways of taking a sound or rhythm and building upon it, sometimes on the computer, sometimes with a drum machine, etc.
+Daniel: There’s a good amount of live drums on the album, mostly done one drum at a time.
+There are a lot of different ways of taking a sound and building upon it, sometimes on the computer, sometimes with a drum machine, etc.

 Andrew: On “no world”, we would record live drums but alter them heavily.
 On our new record there are live drums in a more natural state.